noor8380/expressionengine-grid-images/README.md

 ## Description

-ExpressionEngine fieldtype and plugin which adds grid based responsive image support for text fields.
+ExpressionEngine fieldtype and plugin which adds grid based responsive image support for text editor fields.

 My goal with Grid Images is not to provide the full meal in terms of functionality, but rather provide bread for your sandwich.
 By no means am I offering an install-it-and-forget-it solution here, but something that you can easily customize to suit the needs of your build.